pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 ![basic_usage](./images/basic_usage.mov)

 !!!
-Choosing a `Micro-Manager` core
+Note "Choosing a `Micro-Manager` core"
     Most widgets, by default, utilize the [global singleton core](https://pymmcore-plus.github.io/pymmcore-plus/api/cmmcoreplus/#pymmcore_plus.core._mmcore_plus.CMMCorePlus.instance) or instantiate a new one if none exists.
 Once instantiated, the global singleton core can be accessed using `CMMCorePlus.instance()`.
 This eliminates the need for manual core instance creation.

     For example, in the case above, the `ConfigurationWidget` is the first widget to be instantiated and it will automatically create a new core instance.
 This makes the `mmc = CMMCorePlus.instance()` line redundant and removable.